Who We Are

 By fulfilling our mission we believe we will leave planet earth a little bit better for our descendants - cleaner, wilder and with a higher tolerance for people and the planet's wildlife.

-Symbol for human mistakes and the way we can fix problems that we created – In the start of the 20th century the Arabian Oryx could have been found around the deserts of the Middle East & Arab Peninsula, because of its beautiful colors, special outfit, the size and the unique horns he was cruelly hunted by the desert settlers, Westerners & Bedouins.
+The symbol for human mistakes and the way we can fix problems that we created – At the start of the 20th century the Arabian Oryx could have been found around the deserts of the Middle East & Arab Peninsula, because of its beautiful colors, special outfit, the size and the unique horns he was cruelly hunted by the desert settlers, Westerners & Bedouins.

-In the ‘60s, after the whole population got extinct except for 4 individuals in the Arab Peninsula, wildlife researches made a smart and bold decision to try to save this species.
-After centuries of rehabilitation in zoo's across the world the Arabian Oryx is back to roam the deserts of the Middle East.
-In the end of the 90's one of the best "returning to nature" operations took place in Israel.
+In the ‘60s, after the whole population got extinct except for 4 individuals in the Arab Peninsula, wildlife researchers made a smart and bold decision to try to save this species.
+After centuries of rehabilitation in the zoo's across the world the Arabian Oryx is back to roam the deserts of the Middle East.
+At the end of the 90's one of the best "returning to nature" operations took place in Israel.